 Please note: Foreigner can be exempted from tuition fee payment on the basis of the decision of the minister or the director of Polish National Agency for Academic Exchange on granting a scholarship.

-Yes, there is such possibility but you have to remember about few things.
-To begin with, a student who is willing to transfer to the UW has to complete the first year of his/her studies at his/her home university.
-Request for a transfer should be addressed to Vice-Rector for Student Affairs and Quality of Teaching.
-To the request you should attach following documents:
+To begin with, remember that student who is willing to transfer to the UW has to complete the first year of his/her studies at his/her home university.

 University of Warsaw has rich and constantly growing offer of studies in English language dedicated to international students.
 Right now we have 27 programmes in English on Bachelor and Master level: